MostroP2P/mostro/book/src/user_rating.md

 ## Confirmation message

-If Mostro received the correct message, it will send back a confirmation message to the user with `Action: RateReceived`:
+If Mostro received the correct message, it will send back a confirmation message to the user with `Action: rate-received`:

 ```json
 {